nesi/support-docs/docs/CONTRIBUTING.md

 ## Minor edits through GitHub

-Open the GitHub page of the repository, i.e. https://github.com/nesi/support-docs, and find the support page you want to edit.
+- Open the GitHub page of the repository, i.e. https://github.com/nesi/support-docs, and find the support page you want to edit.
-Then click on the edit icon or press <kbd>e</kbd> to open the integrated editor.
+- Then click on the edit icon or press <kbd>e</kbd> to open the integrated editor.

-In the integrated editor, use the `preview` tab to check the rendered version.
+- In the integrated editor, use the `preview` tab to check the rendered version.
   **Note:** Be aware that, unfortunately, the GitHub preview won't render properly some elements, in particular admonitions.

-Once you have finished, press the `Commit changes...` button to create a new commit.
+- Once you have finished, press the `Commit changes...` button to create a new commit.
+  This will lead you to create a new pull request too.

 ## Major edits through GitHub